 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP. - If you are experiencing a mental health crisis, call Member Services at 1-866-769-3085 24 hours a day, 365 days a year. - A mental health crisis is any situation in which a person's behaviors puts them at risk of hurting themselves or others, and/or when they are not able to resolve the situation with the skills and resources available.
+You do not need to get approval or a referral first from your PCP. - If you are experiencing a mental health or substance use disorder crisis, call us at 1-866-769-3085, 24-hours a day, 365 days a year. - A mental health crisis is any situation in which a person's behaviors puts them at risk of hurting themselves or others, and/or when they are not able to resolve the situation with the skills and resources available.
 Many things can lead to a mental health crisis including, increased stress, physical illness, problems at work or at school, changes in family situations, trauma/violence in the community or substance use.
 These issues are difficult for everyone, but they can be especially hard for someone living with a mental illness. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Call Member Services 24 hours a day, 365 days a year (the phone number is located on our Member ID Card and on the back cover of this handbook.)
+This will help us provide or arrange for any follow-up care that you may need.
+We can also help you get follow-up care.
+Call Member Services at 1-866-769-3085 (TDD/TTY 1-855-742-0123.
+Relay 711).